doomsday4/PINN-for-CSTR/README.md

 # Physics-Informed-Neural-Networks-PINN
 Welcome to the repository for my research project on Physics-Informed Neural Networks (PINNs) applied to different industrial processes.
 This project is part of my research internship at Kyoto University's Informatics Lab under the supervision of Dr. Manabu Kano.
 ## Project Overview
 This repository contains the implementation and analysis of PINN-based models for simulating the dynamics of different Chemical, Physical, Mechanical or Electrical processes.
 Our model leverages both data-driven machine learning techniques and fundamental physical equations to accurately predict key reactor outputs, such as concentration of reactants and temperature profiles, while ensuring adherence to underlying physical laws.
+This model doesn't employ any realistic control parameters, and hence, is a relatively idealistic model.

+To use the code, install all the necessary dependencies by running the following command in their terminal:

+`pip install -r requirements.txt`

 ### PINN for a CSTR
 A Continuous Stirred Tank Reactor (CSTR) is a common type of chemical reactor which is typically used for liquid-phase reactions.
 It is a very basic and simple model.
 1. A CSTR operates continuously, with reactants being continuously fed into the reactor and products being continuously removed.
 This ensures that the reactor operates at a steady state.